amidaware/trmm-docs/docs/restore.md

 ./restore.sh rmm-backup-XXXXXXXXX.tar
 ```

+Note: the section below is only applicable if you are migrating to a new instance while still keeping the old instance.
+If you used the same VM to restore then you are done.

 Once the restore has completed, log into your **OLD** instance and from the Web UI do **Tools > Recover All Agents**.